 We see it in the Deli all the time.
-People suspect a grain allergy and—99% of the time—their dog does not have a grain allergy and shows no symptoms when they are exposed to human-grade and inspected grains.
+People suspect a grain allergy and—99% of the time—their dog does not have a grain allergy and shows no symptoms when they are exposed to USDA-inspected grains.

 Unfortunately, even after we explain this to clients, many are reluctant to even try any formulation that contains grains.

 Seeing the increase in demand for grain free diets, the major pet food manufacturers are jumping on the bandwagon and creating several different lines of grain-free foods.
 But without grains, these companies are struggling to provide enough calories without doubling the price.

 Seeking a grain alternative, manufacturers have turned to affordable ingredients like peas, legumes, or potato starch to bulk up the calories in their foods.
 These grain-free ingredients are extremely hard for a dog to digest and should not make up more than 15-20% of a dog’s diet, if at all.
 Some manufacturers will use 60-70% of these ingredients in their formulations to get the higher protein number, even though the protein is probably not digestible.

 Since these ingredients are broken down by the body and basically turned into sugar, the pancreas is put into overdrive trying to digest them.
 If a dog’s pancreas is under stress, it is most likely not producing enough of the necessary amino acid taurine.

 Dr. Christine McCully, DVM of the Downtown Pet Hospital in Orlando told us, “[T]he problem is when […] starches and legumes are used to increase protein content (likely for cost savings) instead of meat, thus creating low taurine.”